verdaux/BookNotes/Phrases/Impressors.md

 - [ ] My guilt is doing somersaults.
 - [ ] Purity with exclusion is not purity.
 - [ ] You taste like heaven but God knows you're built for sin.
+- [ ] It's better say "I can't believe I did that" than "What if ...?"